All Episodes

 Cold.

-It's about ten degrees here today.
+It's about 10 degrees here today.

 Okay.

-Well we've all got some cold and snowy temperatures.
+Well, we've all got some cold and snowy temperatures.

 You're more used to it than we are.